 Volumetric accretion-disk quality — the biggest FPS lever.
 Lower it if the frame rate drops; raise for richer gas detail.

 Drag = orbit around it · Shift+drag = look · ⌥/Alt+drag = move the black hole · scroll = zoom toward it.
-Background: real Milky Way (NASA Deep Star Maps), gravitationally lensed.
+Background: NASA Milky Way by default (switchable in Modules), gravitationally lensed.

 A black hole emits no light.
 Everything here is other light, bent by its gravity.